desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ### The implementation of chain link

-In chain link, `Proof` is a object to contains the data related verification.
-We will check the plain text if it is hex-encoded.
+In chain link, `Proof` is an object that contains the data related to the signature verification.
+We will check if the plain text is hex-encoded.
 The `Validate` function will be like:
 ```go
 // Validate checks the validity of the Proof